-- Website collaborator and contributing blogger for Healing for Activists SF Bay Area
+Website collaborator and contributing blogger for Healing for Activists SF Bay Area

-- completed two years of post-graduate training in relational, feminist, psychodynamic psychotherapy, and a third year of Advanced Training in Couples and Adolescent therapy at Women's Therapy Center
+Two years of post-graduate training in relational, feminist, psychodynamic psychotherapy, and a third year of Advanced Training in Couples and Adolescent therapy at Women's Therapy Center

-- offered pro-bono therapy for women with cancer through Women's Cancer Resource Center's free therapy program
+Pro-bono therapy for women with cancer through Women's Cancer Resource Center's free therapy program

-- provided case management and job training to youth through the City of BerkeleyYouthWorks
+Case management and job training to youth through the City of BerkeleyYouthWorks

-- provided psychotherapy for students at Francisco Middle School, Albany High School, and Fusion Academy Walnut Creek
+School counselor for students at Francisco Middle School, Albany High School, and Fusion Academy Walnut Creek

-- completed trainings in sand tray therapy, non-directive play therapy, somatic attachment therapy, Hakomi (including Hakomi Trauma-focused training), guided imagery, mindfulness, DBT, modern psychoanalytic theory, and Ecotherapy
+Trained in sand tray therapy, non-directive play therapy, somatic attachment therapy, Hakomi (including Hakomi Trauma-focused training), guided imagery, mindfulness, DBT, modern psychoanalytic theory, and Ecotherapy

-- developed curriculum for individuals learning how to love their bodies through deep listening, connecting with nature, and undoing toxic beliefs and negative self-talk
+Developed curriculum for individuals learning how to love their bodies through deep listening, connecting with nature, and undoing toxic beliefs and negative self-talk

 Accessibility: Though my primary office is not wheelchair accessible, with advance notice I can arrange to meet you in an accessible office space.